wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

-# 46. Awareness of Beïng iIs Bliss
+# 46. Awareness of Being iIs Bliss

->… It is a matter of actual experiënce that the self has beïng independent of mind and body.
+>… It is a matter of actual experience that the self has being independent of mind and body.
-It is beïng, awareness, bliss.
+It is being, awareness, bliss.
-Awareness of beïng is bliss.
+Awareness of being is bliss.

 **Questioner:**&ensp;By profession, I am a physician.
 I began with surgery, continued with psychiatry, and also wrote some books on mental health and healing by faith.